vangeance666/2205_crypto_wolfssl/wolfssl/Release/README.md

 ![Alt text](Screenshots/GET%20without%20Redirect.png?raw=true "Title")

 ## Example of Using GET with Redirect Functionality
+As we can see from the above image, without using the redirect functionality, if a webpage has been moved permanently <br/>
+we are unable to follow the redirect.
+Hence, utilising the '-L' option, we are able to send multiple GET/POST to <br/>
+follow the redirection.
 ![Alt text](Screenshots/With%20redirect.png?raw=true "Title")

 ## Callback Function
-Connect and print all peer certification details using tne callback function.
+Connect and print all peer certification details using the callback function.

 ![Alt text](Screenshots/callback%20function.png?raw=true "Title")